Textalk/apilapse/README.md

 1. Clone this repo somewhere you can point your broswer with http(s).
 (Browsers don't allow ajax-requests to your file-system, so you need http.)

+2. `bower install`

-2. Make your own board configs in conf-dir.
+3. Make your own board configs (in conf-dir, if you like).

-3. Point your browser to index.html
+4. Point your browser to index.html?board=<your conf-url> (e.g. conf/apilapse-board.json)